nimjetushar/nimjetushar.github.io/README.md

-# Tushar Nimje Github profile
+# Tushar Nimje Github profile (CV)

-This project is for github profile
+This project is for github profile.
+The project is deployed on following link https://nimjetushar.github.io/

+## Follow steps for local setup.
 ```sh
 # Install dependencies
 npm install